 Notes: The data presented in this table are raw data counts from the NFIRS data set.
-They do not represent national estimates of smoke alarms in residential building fires involving individuals with mental disabilities.
+They do not represent national estimates of smoke alarms in residential building fires involving individuals with physical disabilities.
 They are presented for informational purposes.
+Total will not add to 100 percent due to rounding.